Master of Science in Clinical Nutrition

 Program Overview

-The MCSN hybrid program offers an entry-level graduate degree that combines in-person academic coursework, distance education coursework and supervised clinical practice rotations.
-A total of 1110 experiential learning hours are included in the 59-unit, four-trimester (16 month) program, which fulfill the required clinical practice hours for eligibility to take the Commission of Dietetic Registration’s Registration Examination for Dietitians.
+The Master of Science in Clinical Nutrition (MSCN) Future Education Model Graduate Program offers an entry-level graduate degree that combines in-person academic coursework, distance education coursework, and supervised clinical practice rotations.
+A total of 1,110 experiential learning hours are included in the 59-unit, four-trimester (16-month) program, which fulfill the required clinical practice hours for eligibility to take the Commission on Dietetic Registration’s (CDR) Registration Examination for Dietitians.

 Program Mission Statement